-1. The interests of the United States require that it maintain continuously land and sea forces of sufficient strength for its defense and to warn other nations that it can and will defend itself.
-Those forces must be maintained without regard to political consideration or economic crises, always at the lowest possible cost.

-2. We oppose war, and deplore the war-like conditions in Africa, Asia and Europe.
+- 1. The interests of the United States require that it maintain continuously land and sea forces of sufficient strength for its defense and to warn other nations that it can and will defend itself.
+Those forces must be maintained without regard to political consideration or economic crises, always at the lowest possible cost. - 2.
+We oppose war, and deplore the war-like conditions in Africa, Asia and Europe.
 But reasonable preparedness in this nation is the only available means of preserving our neutrality with safety.
 We endorse all honest movements to determine the causes of war and to cure them.
-We condemn efforts by munition makers to bring about war, and believe in the limitation of war profits as a discouragement thereof.
-We observe as a matter of history that preparedness has not heretofore led this nation into war, because we have engaged in six wars in a century and a half without preparedness in any case.

-3. The amount of ships, officers and men needed for defense is a technical matter.
-The nation should follow the reasonable recommendations of its advisers.

-4. We have confidence in that National Defense Act of 1920, which determines the military policy of the nation, which fixes the maximum land force which may be maintained, and which charges the War Department with the annual duty of fixing the number of men needed.
+We condemn efforts by munition makers to bring about war, and believe in the limitation of an profits as a discouragement thereof.
+We observe as a matter of history that preparedness has not heretofore led this nation into war, because we have engaged in six wars in a century and a half without preparedness in any case. - 3.
+The amount of ships, officers and men needed for defense is a technical matter.
+The nation should follow the reasonable recommendations of its advisers. - 4.
+We have confidence in that National Defense Act of 1920, which determines the military policy of the nation, which fixes the maximum land force which may be maintained, and which charges the War Department with the annual duty of fixing the number of men needed.
 The men, training and amount of equipment so recommended should be provided by appropriations by the Congress.
-Great headway toward the needed army has been made in the last two years, We urge a continuation of the policy of increasing the army until reasonable preparedness has been accomplished.
+Great headway toward the needed army has been made in the last two years, headway toward the needed army has been made in the last two years, when the continuation of the policy of increasing the army until we urge a continuation of the policy of increasing the army until reasonable preparedness has been accomplished.